 The portfolio’s function in terms of this mission is twofold:

 - The GRA remains committed to the relationship it has established with CAP as primary provider of security services in the area.
 CAP is a non-profit organisation that has committed significant investment in the protection of our area both in terms of its home response and public-space protection initiatives.
 Towards this end the GRA security portfolio serves as CAP liaison together with representatives from Emmarentia in which issues and ideas pertaining to the security of the area are tabled to frame the improvement of the services that CAP provide.
 Key amongst these are public space initiatives like the installation of cameras and a block watch initiative that is triggered when required.

 - The GRA is represented on the Community Police Forum (CPF) and serves as liaison with SAPS through the Parkview police station.
 The CPF meets monthly and serves as a mechanism for community involvement in the policing of our area and also serves as a means of ensuring that area interests are maintained.

-The security portfolio is looked after by three people, Dimitri Vratsanos (chair), Bianca Albertini and Robert Crosby.
+The security portfolio is looked after by Dimitri Vratsanos (chair) and Bianca Albertini.
 Bianca represents us on the CPF and Dimitri on the CAP liaison fronts.